tindyc/quizijuana/README.md

 1. Home
     * Navbar is always fixed on top of the page with "Quizijuana" logo on the left-hand side of the bar and a menu on the right with clear names of site pages for the ease of navigation.
 The colour will change to green (#45A29E) when the users hovers over them to reinforce the links are clickable.
 This Navbar will stay consistent throughout the entire website and will automatically minimised into a hamburger menu on smaller devices.

     * The content of the home page contains a brief introduction to the purpose of this web application.
-Clear instructions of the quiz is also included for the users to follow and a button to be directed straight to the quiz game.
+Clear instructions of the quiz are also included for the users to follow and a button to be directed straight to the quiz game.

     * A footer with social media links is featured at the bottom to allow users to easily connect with site owner.
 The green colour (#45A29E) of the hover effect on the icons is consistent with the rest of the site.

 2. Quiz
-    * The Start game page contains buttons to easily navigate to the Quiz, Highscores and back to Home page.
+    * The Start game page contains buttons to easily navigate to the “Quiz”, “Highscores” and back to “Home” page.

     * The Quiz game contains score, progress bar and number of questions to allow users to track their performance and see how many questions remaining.

     * Questions are shuffled and fetched from questions.json file with the help of JavaScript so that users will have a new experience each time they play the game.

-    * There are 4 multiple-choices answers for each questions for the user to select from.
+    * There are 4 multiple-choices answers for each question for the user to select from.

     * Correct answer will turn Green, whilst incorrect answer will turn Red.